 But first, let’s take a look at some examples to simplify things.

 Here are some passive perception examples in ascending order of complexity:

 Calculating passive perception score (not proficient).
 If a character isn’t proficient in perception, then their perception modifier will be the same as their Wisdom modifier.
-Add 10 to this number to calcuate the player’s passive perception score.
+Add 10 to this number to calculate the player’s passive perception score.

 Calculating passive perception score (proficient).
 If a character is proficient in perception, then their perception modifier will be their Wisdom modifier + their proficiency bonus.
-Add 10 to this number to calcuate the player’s passive perception score.
+Add 10 to this number to calculate the player’s passive perception score.